-By locking even your wheels to your bike with locking axles, a sneaky, tiny addition that can make your bike much more secure.
-Ever seen a wheel-less bike frame still locked to a rack?
+Locking your wheels on your bike with locking axles is a sneaky, tiny addition that can make your bike much more secure.
+Ever seen a wheelless bike frame still locked to a rack?
 If you’re leaving your bike locked outside, especially in higher crime areas, then you need a locking axle on the wheels if you want to keep them.

-Perhaps the sleekest, lightest, and coolest anti-theft wheel skewers out there, the Hexlox bolts use a proprietary plug-and-key system to effectively block access to the bolt.
-Meaning, you can’t insert an Allen wrench to loosen the axle until you’ve removed the plug…and you absolutely can not do that unless you have the key.
-You can even buy just the plug-and-key sets to secure your seatpost, saddle, stem, and almost any other part on your bike!
+Hexlox Skewers: Perhaps the sleekest, lightest, and coolest antitheft wheel skewers out there, the Hexlox bolts use a proprietary plug-and-key system to effectively block access to the bolt.
+Meaning, you can’t insert an Allen wrench to loosen the axle until you’ve removed the plug … and you absolutely can not do that unless you have the key.
+You can even buy just the plug-and-key sets to secure your seat post, saddle, stem, and almost any other part on your bike!
 MSRP is $70 for a complete set, available directly from Hexlox.
-Or just add the cap to your existing thru axle!
+Or just add the cap to your existing thru-axle!

-These work a bit differently in that you’ll need a thin 8mm wrench (like these) to remove your wheel, and the NutFix caps simply prevent access to that bolt while the bike is upright & locked to a rack.
-Meaning, you’ll need to lay your bike flat on the ground for the cap to lift and allow access to the bolt, and we doubt any thief will figure that out.
+ABUS Nutfix: These work a bit differently in that you’ll need a thin 8mm wrench (like this set) to remove your wheel.
+The Nutfix caps simply prevent access to that bolt while the bike is upright and locked to a rack.
+This means you’ll need to lay your bike flat on the ground for the cap to lift and allow access to the bolt, and we doubt any thief will figure that out.
 MSRP is $70 for the set, available on Amazon.
-They also make larger versions for the bolt-on wheels commonly found on 20″ – 26″ kids’ bikes, must make sure you order the correct M8, M9 or M10 version to match the solid axle’s size!
+There are also larger versions for the bolt-on wheels commonly found on 20- to 26-inch kids’ bikes, but make sure you order the correct M8, M9, or M10 version to match the solid axle’s size!